notsaizino/Latop.sys/README.md

 ---
 ### 🧠 Conclusion

 This driver provides a **real, measurable reduction in input latency** and jitter under Windows.
 Even under limited VM hardware, the gains are clearly visible.
-For users seeking snappier keyboard performance, this driver offers an effective solution.
+For users seeking snappier keyboard performance and an extra edge, this driver offers an effective solution.

 ## ⚠ Limitations